Dušan Simović: Prime Minister

 He joined other officers in the March 1941 coup against the government of Dragiša Cvetković.
 After the coup, Simović became the new prime minister (27 March 1941).
 Simović did not repudiate the Tripartite Pact and assured the German minister-plenipotentiary, Viktor von Heeren, that his government was still committed to the Tripartite Pact as part of a desperate attempt to prevent a German invasion.
 Simović told Arthur Bliss Lane, the American minister-plenipotentiary, that he was anti-Axis, but that Yugoslavia was too weak to go to war against Germany and that an overt anti-German foreign policy would shatter Yugoslav national unity as most Croats favored a pro-German foreign policy.
 He appointed as his foreign minister Momčilo Ninčić, formerly the president of the Yugoslav-German friendship society, in attempt to gain favor with Adolf Hitler.
 Simović had overthrown the Regent, Prince Paul of Yugoslavia, and Cvetković, for having signed the Tripartite Pact, but as prime minister he continued the same foreign policy as Prince Paul and Cvetković as the only hope of preventing a German invasion.
 Huge crowds had come out in Belgrade to denounce Yugoslavia signing the Tripartite Pact and to cheer the coup, which gave the impression that the coup was aimed at undoing Yugoslavia's accession to the Tripartite Pact.
 The impression was further reinforced by a speech by the British Prime Minister Winston Churchill, which portrayed the coup as anti-Axis.
 There was much popular anger in Belgrade over the brutally bullying tactics of Hitler and his Foreign Minister Joachim von Ribbentrop, which made Yugoslavia's accession appeared as an abject national humiliation, hence the outburst of widespread joy at the news of the coup.
-The American historian Joseph Rothschild wrote the co-leader of the coup, General Borivoje Mirković was "too politically naïve" to understand the dangers of a German invasion, but that the "more sophisticated" Simović did not.
+The American historian Joseph Rothschild wrote the co-leader of the coup, General Borivoje Mirković was "too politically naïve" to understand the dangers of a German invasion, but that the "more sophisticated" Simović was not.
 The Serb historian Sima M. Cirković wrote it was a "legend" that Simović repudiated the Tripartite Pact, knowing full well that it would trigger a German invasion, instead noting Simović essentially chose to continue Paul's foreign policy, writing at most his government leaned in an anti-Axis and pro-Allied neutrality.
-The British historian Tim Judah wrote the oddest aspect of the coup was that having been undertaken against the Prince Regent for having signed the Tripartite Pact that Simović in power did not repudiate the Tripartite Pact and instead continued with it.
-The principle reasons for this volte-face was that Simović had discovered just as Prince Paul had before that that Churchill spoke very loudly of his wish to have Yugoslavia oppose Germany, but that words were all that the British were willing to offer.
+The British historian Tim Judah wrote that the oddest aspect of the coup was that having been undertaken against the Prince Regent for having signed the Tripartite Pact, Simović in power did not repudiate the Tripartite Pact and instead continued with it.
+The principle reasons for this volte-face was that Simović had discovered, just as Prince Paul had before, that Churchill spoke very loudly of his wish to have Yugoslavia oppose Germany, but that words were all that the British were willing to offer.
 Simović swiftly learned that there would be no British military support and that Yugoslavia would be on its own if faced with a German invasion.
 Simović had been misinformed by a British journalist who had told him the entirely spurious story that Britain had just landed 15 divisions in Greece and was preparing to march north to link up with the Yugoslavs.
 On 27 March 1941, Hitler, furious about the coup, ordered an invasion of Yugoslavia under the grim codename of Operation Punishment.